allcentury/hyde/_posts/2024-09-20-thundering-herd-jitter.md

 title: Thundering Herd + Jitter
 ---

-# Thundering Herd + Jitter

-At Braintree (a PayPal co.), it is no secret that we are big users of [Ruby on Rails(RoR)](https://rubyonrails.org).
+At Braintree it is no secret that we are big users of [Ruby on Rails(RoR)](https://rubyonrails.org).
 We are also big users of a component of RoR called [ActiveJob](https://edgeguides.rubyonrails.org/active_job_basics.html).
 ActiveJob is an API abstraction on top of existing background job frameworks such as [Sidekiq](https://sidekiq.org/), [Shoryuken](https://github.com/ruby-shoryuken/shoryuken) and [many more](https://edgeapi.rubyonrails.org/classes/ActiveJob/QueueAdapters.html).
 In this blog post, I'm going to share how I was able to get a small feature merged into ActiveJob that stopped a persistent issue.

 ## Context